imixs/open-bpmn/README.md

 ### NodeJS

 We use nodejs on Linux Debian during development.
-To manage version of node js see: https://phoenixnap.com/kb/update-node-js-version
+To manage version of nodejs see: https://phoenixnap.com/kb/update-node-js-version

 For development with Eclipse Theia the expected version is ">=10.11.0 <13".
 For that reason we tested with following version 12.22.10.

-### How to update the pom version

-Bumping the version number of OpenBPMN you can use a script.

-* First create an issiue in bugzilla
-* Next you can use the script changeVersion.sh

-Specify the old and the new version like this:

-	$ changeVersion.sh <oldVersionString> <newVersionString>

-Example:

-	$ changeVersion.sh 0.3.0 0.4.0

-Finally commit your changes